Matt Olson Player Props: Braves vs. Astros

 Matt Olson At The Plate

+- Among the qualified batters in MLB action, his batting average ranks 75th, his on-base percentage ranks 50th, and he is 19th in the league in slugging.

+- Olson has reached base via a hit in 13 games this year (of 21 played), and had multiple hits in seven of those games.

-- He has gone deep in 25.0% of his games this season, and 6.5% of his trips to the plate.
+- In 23.8% of his games this season, he has hit a long ball, and 6.2% of his trips to the plate.

-- In 11 games this year (55.0%), Olson has picked up an RBI, and in six of those games (30.0%) he had two or more.
+- Olson has an RBI in 11 of 21 games this year, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 11 games this season, with multiple runs four times.
+- In 57.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (19.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.